 India is turning to cycles again

 As workplaces start reopening, some are choosing cycles to avoid the risk of contamination on packed public transport, while others improve fitness levels.
 Many people in India have decided to ride a bicycle.
-People repaired there old cycle or buy a new one.
-Some Intelligent people of India prefer to waiting a long line of cycle shop instead of a liquor shop.
+People repaired their old cycle or buy a new one.
+Some Intelligent people of India prefer to waiting a long line of cycle shops instead of a liquor shop.
 Across all over India people are preferring this mode of transport to move about, whether it’s to go to work, do chores, or exercise.

 Why should you Cycling